TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/_index.md

 ## MQTT Clients

 There are many MQTT clients available.
-See [MQTT Clients]({{< ref "/integrations/mqtt-clients" >}}) section for instructions on how the integrate with the most popular ones.
+See [Integrations with MQTT Clients]({{< ref "/integrations/mqtt-clients" >}}) section for instructions on how the integrate with the most popular ones.

 In the examples below, we use `mosquitto_pub` and `mosquitto_sub` clients.